Puerto Ricans in New York City: Early 20th century

 In 1902, the United States Treasury Department issued new immigration guidelines that changed the status of all Puerto Ricans to "foreigners".
-Isabel Gonzalez was a young single mother who was expecting her second child.
+Isabel González was a young single mother who was expecting her second child.
 Her fiancé, who was in New York, sent for her with the intention of getting married.
 When Gonzalez arrived in New York, she and all the Puerto Ricans who were with her, were detained in Ellis Island and denied entry.
 She was accused of being an alien and as an unwed parent she was deemed as a burden to the welfare system of the country.
-Gonzalez challenged the Government of the United States in the groundbreaking case "GONZALES v.
+González challenged the Government of the United States in the groundbreaking case "GONZALES v.
 WILLIAMS' (her surname was misspelled by immigration officials).
 The Supreme Court ruled that under the immigration laws González was not an alien, and therefore could not be denied entry into New York.
 It also stated that Puerto Ricans were not U.S. citizens, they were "noncitizen nationals".
-Gonzalez, who became an activist on behalf of all Puerto Ricans, paved the way for the Jones–Shafroth Act, which conferred United States citizenship on all citizens of Puerto Rico.
+González, who became an activist on behalf of all Puerto Ricans, paved the way for the Jones–Shafroth Act, which conferred United States citizenship on all citizens of Puerto Rico.